Preface

 8 Bhutan LM 100

-Now, I want to visualize the relationship between Electricity and Income variables on the cartesian coordinate plane shown in Figure @ref(fig:cartesian)
+Now, I want to visualize the relationship between Electricity and Income variables on the cartesian coordinate plane shown in Figure 1

-Figure 2 shows 6 plotting types that I created using the same dataset and same cartesian plane.
+Figure 2 shows 6 plotting types that I created to visualise the relationship between the variables Electricity and Income on the Cartesian plane Figure 1.

 Could you list the differences you observe in the charts?

-2. The statistics that we compute on the data to visualise on the chart.
-In the ggplot2 this is referred to as stat layer.
+2. The statistics computed on the data to visualize on the chart.

-B quasirandom data is plotted as-is.
+B Use individual data points Quasirandom geometry quasirandom data is plotted as-is.
 But, generate quasirandom placement of points, helpful for avoiding overplotting

-C jitter data is plotted as-is.
+C Use individual data points Jitter geometry jitter data is plotted as-is.
 But, adds a small amount of random noise to the position of points to reduce overlap and make individual points more visible

-D boxplot Five statistical summary measures used in the boxplot
+D Compute quartiles, Q1 − 3·IQR, and Q3 + 3·IQR Box-and-whisker plot boxplot Five statistical summary measures used in the boxplot

-E jitter and boxplot Individual points and summary measures corresponds to boxplot
+E Use individual data points; compute quartiles, Q1 − 3·IQR, and Q3 + 3·IQR Jitter geometry and box-and-whisker plot jitter and boxplot Individual points and summary measures corresponds to boxplot

-H linerange and point Range and mean of data
+H Compute minimum, mean, and maximum Line geometry (range) and point geometry (mean) linerange and point Range and mean of data

-This encyclopedia is a collection of geoms, in other words plot types that you can create using the ggplot2 or extensions of ggplot2 framework.
+This encyclopedia is a collection of geoms, in other words plot types that you can create using the ggplot2 or extensions of ggplot2 under the grammar of graphics framework.
 In other words Encyclopedia of Plots.

 Motivation to write this book